TrinhHuuGiang/learn_Latex/Note/_300_miscellaneous/_304_variable_counter.md

     - number can be negative
 3. Count up using:
     ```latex
+        % count up for counter but not create reference for \label refer
         \stepcounter{NameOfTheNewCounter}

+        % another method create reference for begin count some sectioning*
+        \setcounter{NameOfTheNewCounter}{0}  % initialize counter 0
+        \refstepcounter{NameOfTheNewCounter} % set counter 1
     ```
 4. Count up or count down an amount:
     ```latex